lemrey/sdk-nrf/applications/thread_border_router/README.rst

 The nRF TBR application is Nordic Semiconductor's implementation of the Thread Border Router.

-The current version of the application only supports IPv6 connectivity between Thread and non-Thread devices over the external network link.
+It supports IPv4 and IPv6 connectivity between Thread and non-Thread devices over the external network link.

 Architecture
 ============